theodelrieu/mgs-docs/README.md

 MGS documentation
 =================

 Here are the [mgs](https://github.com/theodelrieu/mgs) documentation sources.
+You can find the online documentation [here](https://theodelrieu.github.io/mgs-docs).

 How to build
 ------------